gantree-io/gantree-cli-docker/README.md

 This docker container is designed to simplify the setup and usage of gantree-cli

-For more information about the items and concepts contained in this document please see the README for [gantree-cli](https://bitbucket.org/flexdapps/gantree-gropius).
+For more information about the items and concepts referenced in this document please see the README for [gantree-cli](https://bitbucket.org/flexdapps/gantree-gropius).

+For information on setting up docker see [docs.docker.com/install](https://docs.docker.com/install)

 ## Setup ##